Iterable/fixql/README.md

 [![Build Status](https://travis-ci.org/Iterable/fixql.svg?branch=master)](https://travis-ci.org/Iterable/fixql)

 A Scala GraphQL implementation based on fixpoint data types.
 This project aims to provide a GraphQL implementation that is small, easy-to-understand, and modular.
 Our implementation combines the following:
-- [GraphQL-Java][1] to do query parsing and validation.
+- [GraphQL-Java] to do query parsing and validation.
 Parsing is modified to yield our own AST for execution.
-- Fixpoint data types from the [droste][2] library.
+- Fixpoint data types from the [droste] library.
 Droste descends from the Matryoshka library.
 - Query execution implemented as a fold that "compiles" the query AST into a Slick DBIO (for now).
-This is influenced by Greg Pfeil's talk on [compiling with recursion schemes][3].
+This is influenced by Greg Pfeil's talk on [compiling with recursion schemes][pfeil-recursion-schemes].

-This work is also inspired by the [Sangria][4] GraphQL Scala library.
+This work is also inspired by the [Sangria] GraphQL Scala library.

 This project is under active development and is presently incomplete.

 ## Schemas and Resolvers

-Schemas are defined with GraphQL-Java's [GraphQLSchema][5] data type.
+Schemas are defined with GraphQL-Java's [GraphQLSchema] data type.
 Resolvers, in GraphQL terminology, fetch the data for a field.
 We define resolvers with:

 ```scala
 trait Resolver[+A] {